severcoal/xn--wg8h8b03bg1f/docs /CONVENTIO_COMMUNITATIS /CONVENTIO_COMMUNITATIS_full_vCIC-CCEO_2025_en.md

 ## § 2 Communal Stewardship and Participation
 1. The community commits to responsible maintenance and use.
-2. All yields — 🥛🍞🥔, 🌱🌾 — are shared collectively.
+2. All yields – 🥛🍞🥔, 🌱🌾 – shall be shared jointly and in equal parts.
 3. Damage or shortages are to be compensated through shared work or agreement.
 4. Permanent structural changes require the provider’s consent.